 [See blog posts for continuous updates: in menu above, or new posts at the bottom of this page]

 This is the site for Scott McLaughlin‘s AHRC-funded project ‘The Garden of Forking Paths’, starting Aug 2019.
+Postdoctoral researcher on the project is Alex De Little.
 Contact Scott for details.
 The project is practice-research in music composition for clarinet(s).
-Specifically, it will generate compositional strategies for working with the material agencies of the clarinet.
+Specifically, it will generate compositions, and compositional strategies for working with the material agencies of the clarinet.

 The project title is borrowed from Borges’ wonderful short story of the same name.